CSC207-2022F-UofT/course-project-insane-hr-system/README.md

 Begin by logging into the system by entering a username and password and hitting the login button.

 In our database (main -> database -> HR_DB.sqlite -> employees), there are some test users.
-You may log in as any of the existing users by the username and password.
+You may log in as any of the existing users by the username and password. (username: test, password: test)

 If the username and password do not correspond to a user in the system,